Consumers are — mostly — putting spending on hold while they wait for election results

 “Consumers generally do not like uncertainty in any form and tend to pull back on spending during unpredictable times,” said Vivek Pandya, senior digital insights manager at Adobe.
 But, he said, he did not expect a “material impact on overall holiday sales."

-While some Americans may have stocked up on non-perishables and toilet paper in recent days, because of supply chain concerns or fears of election-related unrest, analysts say they don’t anticipate panic buying to pick up in coming weeks.
+While some Americans may have stocked up on nonperishables and toilet paper in recent days, because of supply chain concerns or fears of election-related unrest, analysts say they don’t anticipate panic buying to pick up in coming weeks.
 Overall holiday spending is expected to be tepid this year, with Deloitte predicting sales growth between 1 percent and 1.5 percent.

 “Consumer spending is on hold now while the election is being contested,” said Greg Portell, a partner in the global consumer practice at consulting firm Kearney.
 “There’s so much uncertainty and angst on both sides of the debate that consumers aren’t going to be prioritizing shopping in any way.”